 What should be included in an R&D Tax Credits Technical Report?

-Generally, the technical report should cover the following points:
+Generally, the technical report needs to cover the following points:

 What technical or scientific advances the project aimed to address.